-1. It pleased God, in his eternal purpose, to choose, and ordain the Lord Jesus Christ to be the only mediator between God and man, and to constitute him the public Head and Representative of all the elect.

-1 Tim. ii.
-5. For there is one God, and one Mediator, between God and man, the man Christ Jesus.
+- 1. It pleased God, in his eternal purpose, to choose and ordain the Lord Jesus Christ to be the only Mediator between God and man, and to constitute him the public Head and Representative of all the Elect. - 1 Tim. ii.
+5. For there is one God, and one Mediator between God and man, the man Christ Jesus.
 1 Pet. i.
 20. Who verily was foreordained before the foundation of the world.
-Eph. i.
-22. And gave him to be head over all things to his Church, which is his body.

-2. Christ the mediator, is the second person in the Godhead-the true and eternal God, equal with the Father-having the names and all the perfections of God ascribed to him-the creator, the preserver, and governor of all the creatures which exist; and equally with the Father and the Holy Spirit the object of the worship both of angels and of men.
+Eph.
+1. 22.
+And gave him to be the head over all things to the church, which is his body. - 2.
+Christ the Mediator is the Second Person in the Godhead the true and eternal God, equal with the Father having the names and all the perfections of God ascribed to him the Creator, the Preserver, and Governor of all the creatures which exist; and equally with the Father and the Holy Spirit, the object of the worship both of angels and men.

 1 John v.
-20. And we know that the Son of God is come- This is the true God.
+20. And we know that the Son of God is come -This is the true God.
 Phil. ii.
-6. Who being in the form of God, thought it not robbery to be equal with God.
+6. Who being in the form of God thought it not robbery to be equal with God.
 Rom. ix.
-5. Christ came, who is over all, God blessed for ever.
+5. Christ came, who is over all, God blessed forever.
 Heb. i.
 3. Who being the brightness of his glory, and the express image of his person, and upholding all things by the word of his power.
-6. And again, when he bringeth in the first begotten into the world, he saith, And let all the angels of God worship him.
-8. But unto the Son he saith, Thy throne, O God, is for ever and ever.
+6. And again, when he bringeth the first begotten into the world, he saith, And let all the angels of God worship him.
+8. But unto the Son he saith, thy throne, O God, is forever and ever.
 Rev. v.
-11. And I heard the voice of many angels round about the throne, and the beasts and the elders, 12, Saying with a loud voice, Worthy is the Lamb that was slain to receive power, and riches, and wisdom, and strength, and honour, and glory, and blessing-13.
-And every creature-heard I saying, Blessing, and honour, and glory, and power, be unto him that sitteth upon the throne, and unto the Lamb for ever and ever.
+11. And I heard the voice of many angels round about the throne, and the beasts and the elders.
+12. Saying with a loud voice, Worthy is the Lamb that was slain to receive power, and riches, and wisdom, and strength, and honor, and glory, and blessing.
+13. And every creature heard I, saying, blessing, and honor, and glory, and power, be unto him that sitteth upon the throne, and unto the Lamb forever and ever.